GSA/codeinventory-github/README.md

 require "codeinventory"
 require "codeinventory/github"

+auth = { access_token: "GITHUB_ACCESS_TOKEN" }
-github_source = CodeInventory::GitHub.new(access_token: "GITHUB_ACCESS_TOKEN", org: "github_org_name")
+github_source = CodeInventory::GitHub.new(auth, "GITHUB_ORG_NAME")

 inventory = CodeInventory::Inventory.new(github_source)
 inventory.projects # Returns an array of projects in the GitHub org
 ```

-When using `CodeInventory::GitHub`, provide a [GitHub access token](https://developer.github.com/v3/oauth/) and the GitHub organization name (e.g., "[GSA](https://github.com/GSA/)").

-The `codeinventory-github` plugin will then automatically harvest your project metadata from GitHub metadata.
+The `codeinventory-github` plugin will then automatically harvest the given organization's repository metadata from GitHub metadata.

+### Authentication

+This gem uses the [Octokit](https://github.com/octokit/octokit.rb) GitHub client to interface with the GitHub API.

+For the `auth` parameter when instantiating `CodeInventory::GitHub`, provide any type of [authentication information that Octokit supports](https://github.com/octokit/octokit.rb#authentication).
+Examples: a basic login/password, [OAuth access token](https://developer.github.com/v3/oauth/), or application authentication.

 ### Using inventory files